BSN Admission Requirements

 - All science prerequisites must have been completed within the last ten years.

-- The TEAS (ATI) score is accepted for one year.
-Applicants may only take the TEAS (ATI) twice in one calendar year.
+- Complete the TEAS (ATI) examination.
+Applicants may take the TEAS (ATI) exam twice in one year (that is, January – December), with at least 90 days in between test dates.
 The most recent score will be used for the file review.

 - An interview may be requested at the discretion of the School of Nursing Admissions, Policies, and Standards Committee.